bjodah/chempy/README.rst

    True

-we see that the atomic numbers (and 0 for charge) became keys and multiplicity of each element became respective value.
-Note the ``/`` separating the charge.
+as you see, the atomic numbers (and 0 for charge) is used as keys and the count of each kind became respective value.

 Chemical equilibria
 ~~~~~~~~~~~~~~~~~~~